Home » LISK Locations » This Location

 This article appeared in Newsday (Suffolk Edition) on Febuary 4th, 2004.

-Initially, her relatives suspected that she may have been murdered by her pimp.
+Her relatives initially suspected that her pimp might have been involved in her murder.
 However, that belief was shattered in 2011.

 In December 2010, the bodies of four missing sex workers were uncovered at a roadside near Gilgo Beach.
 This discovery led to a broader search of the bushes along Ocean Parkway.